xster/flutter-wiki/Debugging-the-engine.md

 ## Running a Flutter app with a local engine

-Once the appropriate version of the engine is built, run your Flutter app with:
+Once the appropriate version of the engine is built (see [[Compiling the engine]]), run your Flutter app with:

 `flutter run --local-engine=XXXX`